apicco/frap/README.md

 # FRAP
 Toolbox for the analysis of FRAP experiments.
-It is built on the [trajaling](http://apicco.github.io/trajectory_alignment/) and [trajplot utilities](https://github.com/apicco/trajectory_plotting)
+It is built on [trajaling](http://apicco.github.io/trajectory_alignment/) and [trajplot]a(https://github.com/apicco/trajectory_plotting)

 A FRAP object is defined as